htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     .. code-block:: condor-classad-expr

-          Cpus == TotalCpus && Offline=!=True
+          Cpus == TotalSlotCpus

-    A machine is matched if any slot on the machine matches this expression.
+    A machine is matched if any Partitionable slot on the machine matches this expression and the machine is not draining or was drained by *condor_defrag*.
     Each *condor_startd* is considered to be one machine.
     Whole machines are excluded when selecting machines to drain.
 They are also counted against ``DEFRAG_MAX_WHOLE_MACHINES``.